epx-darius/slate/source/includes/_swagger.md

     {
       "type": "object",
       "properties": {
-        "id": {
-          "type": "integer",
-          "description": "The ID of the schedule being edited", "example": 681
-        },
         "isFixed": {
           "type": "boolean",
           "description": "If true, the message will be on a fixed frequency of your choice.
 If false, the patient will be on \"smart schedule\", with the frequency based on their responses."